Tag Archives: beginning reading activities online reading activities first grade reading activities teach children to read

 Games lead to learning

 Children learn best through play.
 Learning to read should always incorporate this principle.
-The Stepping Stones Together games are designed to help children connect the importance of learning to read with everything… (continue reading)
+The Stepping Stones Together games are designed to help children connect the importance of learning to read with everything they do including playing … (continue reading)

-The parent involvement balance is something most parents struggles with when raising their children. Â Expert opinions on parent involvement are often hard to take if not aligned with our core beliefs about child rearing.Â Quality time… (continue reading)
+The parent involvement balance is something most parents struggles with when raising their children. Â Expert opinions on parent involvement are often hard to take if not aligned with our core beliefs about child rearing.Â Quality time differs from family … (continue reading)

 Technology has its advantages in motivating us to learn more, think differently, and reach new heights in understanding and experiencing all the world has to offer.
-However, should we forgo the gift to our senses that… (continue reading)
+However, should we forgo the gift to our senses that a newspaper, magazine, favorite … (continue reading)

 Recent reading research has revealed reading has an effect on a lot more than just opening our minds to the world around us.
-Different parts of our brain responsible for listening, perception, and problem solving are… (continue reading)
+Different parts of our brain responsible for listening, perception, and problem solving are effected by our ability … (continue reading)

 Do we learn more by exposure to the big picture or the parts?

 The new research supporting the answer might surprise you.
-According, to the latest research from (AERA) The American Educational Research Association, we learn… (continue reading)
+According, to the latest research from (AERA) The American Educational Research Association, we learn more when exposed … (continue reading)

 The power of stories